 Once the piece is officially accepted, we will turn it into an official post and will schedule it for publishing.
 Usually, guest posts are published one to three weeks from the date of acceptance but could vary depending on the time of year or topic area.

 Please note that guest posts can be rejected or deleted for any reason.

 Once your post is published, we encourage you to share it with your social media following as you like.
 There is no minimum number of shares or mentions that you must make of the post, but the more popular the guest post is, the more referral traffic your website will receive.

 You are more than welcome (and encouraged) to respond to any comments that the guest post receives, especially those that pertain to you.

 You may NOT republish the guest post on any other site, including yours.
-If I find that it has been republished, it may be removed from this blog, and your chances of publishing another guest post in the future will be removed.
+If we find that it has been republished, it may be removed from this blog, and your chances of publishing another guest post in the future may also be removed.
 Guest posts are written ONLY for this blog.

 Submit Your Guest Post Request

-Use the following form to submit a request to write a guest post for ThinkSaveRetire.com.
+Email the editor, [email protected] to submit a request to write a guest post for ThinkSaveRetire.com.